Hstrauss1/curly-disco/README.md

+This was a simple little project to familiarize myself with the kernel and raspi.
 # Packet Interception Kernel Module (Raspberry Pi Communication)

 This project implements a Linux kernel module that uses Netfilter to intercept TCP packets containing a specific password.
 Once authenticated, it logs incoming payloads from that source.
 The system is designed to enable secure, password-activated communication between a host computer and a **Raspberry Pi**.